don1138/don1138/New README.md

 - 🔭 I’m a freelance remote designer, developer, and teacher from Chicago, USA

-- 🌱 I’m currently learning Python in Blender3D
+- 🌱 I’m currently learning Python in Blender

 <!-- - 🤝 I’m looking for help with -->